Nikolai Ramm Østgaard

 Nikolai Ramm Østgaard (30 October 1885 – 20 June 1958), sometimes referred to as N. R. Østgaard, was a Norwegian military officer, aide-de-camp for Olav V of Norway, and sports official who is best known as President of the International Ski Federation (FIS) from 1934 to 1951.

 Early and personal life

-He was born in Kristiania as a son of merchant Einar Østgaard (1857–1907) and Karen Betzy Bredesen (1858–1938), and grandson of the writer Nikolai Ramm Østgaard.
+Østgaard was born in Kristiania as a son of merchant Einar Østgaard (1857–1907) and Karen Betzy Bredesen (1858–1938), and grandson of the writer Nikolai Ramm Østgaard.
 In July 1916 he married Ragni Gullichsen (1894–1956).
 One of their daughters married Erling Welle-Strand.
 He was the father of architect Rolf Ramm Østgaard.

 He finished his secondary education in 1904 and graduated as a premier lieutenant from the Norwegian Military Academy in 1908.
 From 1908 to 1913 he taught physical education and mathematics in Kristiania, while he spent several winters as a ski coach in Central Europe.